 With 25 years of experience commenting on foreign policy, Dr. Krauthammer offers a unique and highly influential perspective that is not afraid to challenge conventional wisdom.
 Whether writing about the Middle East, the war on terror, or the return of Russia and rise of China, his views have been attracting the attention of presidents and senior policy makers for years.

 Charles Krauthammer began writing his weekly column for The Washington Post in 1985.
 It now appears in more than 400 newspapers worldwide.
 He is a contributor for Fox News and appears nightly on Fox's evening news program, Special Report with Bret Baier.
-He is also a regular weekly panelist on Inside Washington.
-He is a contributing editor to The New Republic and The Weekly Standard.
+He is a contributing editor to The Weekly Standard.
 He has won both the Pulitzer Prize (Distinguished Commentary, 1987) for his newspaper column and the National Magazine Award (Essays and Criticism, 1984), the highest award in magazine journalism.
 He has been honored from every part of the political spectrum for his bold, lucid and original writing – from the famously liberal People for the American Way (which presented him their First Amendment Award for his writing on religion) to the staunchly conservative Bradley Foundation (which awarded him their first $250,000 Bradley Prize).